Luxiyalu/angular-checkbox-set/README.md

 2. The `hook` and `hooked-to` attributes are optional. `hook` act as a hook, `hooked-to` hook the checkbox to the filled-in hook.
 3. A checkbox could have both `hook` and `hooked-to` attributes, which means:
 4. You could have as many levels of checkboxes as you like.
+5. No need to initialise all the checkboxes at the same time: you could put children checkboxes inside `ng-if`s and when they come into existence, they'll automatically follow the status of their parent.

 ### Install
 ```command